 The backup software must select maintenance mode for the vApp before starting backup or restore operations, and deselect maintenance mode for the vApp after the operations are completed.
-Example 8-12 shows how to select and deselect maintenance mode for a vApp.
+The following example shows how to protect a vApp by selecting and deselecting maintenance mode.